openingscience/book/_posts/2013-08-15-Intellectual_property.md

    orcid: 0000-0003-2015-7825
 category: vision
 tags: [licenses, open access]
+abstract: |
-abstract: "This chapters outlines some of the principles ways United States Intellectual Property Law affects the sharing of digital scholarly objects, particularly for those who wish to practice reproducible computational science or open science.
+ This chapters outlines some of the principles ways United States Intellectual Property Law affects the sharing of digital scholarly objects, particularly for those who wish to practice reproducible computational science or open science.
 The sharing of the research manuscript, and the data and code that are associated with the manuscript, can be subject to copyright and software is potentially subject to patenting.
 Both of these aspects of Intellectual Property must be confronted by researchers and this is discussed for each of the three digital scholarly objects: the research article; the data; and the code.
 Recommendations are made to maximize the downstream reuse utility of each of these objects.
-Finally, this chapter proposes new structures to manage Intellectual Property rights related to scientific research going forward."
+Finally, this chapter proposes new structures to manage Intellectual Property rights related to scientific research going forward.
 ---

 ## Introduction